fab/clean-commits/README.md

-My Personal Website
+Clean Commits
 ===================

-This repo is for my personal website, which I plan to host at [fabsays.com](http://fabsays.com)
+This is an exercise to demonstrate well written commits.
+The example is the creation of a personal website.